 Like most other plant-based milk, the basic recipe for oat milk involves just two simple ingredients: oats and water.
 What makes oat milk unique, is that it is nut-free, making it safe to consume by those who have nut allergies.
 Oat milk is also safe to enjoy by those who are gluten-sensitive, as oats are inherently gluten-free.
 Certified gluten-free varieties are also available for those who need to take extra precautions.
 Also, not to mention, it is delicious.
 But is oat milk worth buying?

-To this basic recipe, manufacturers may choose to also add in other ingredients such as salt, sugar or vanilla extract.
+To this basic recipe, manufacturers may choose to also add in other ingredients such as salt, sugar, or vanilla extract.
 Preservatives and emulsifiers are also sometimes mixed in to help improve the milk’s shelf life and texture.

 Because of these unique properties, oat milk is considered to perform much better in baking recipes as well as when used to make espresso drinks.
-When it comes to using plant-based milk in coffee, a common complaint is that the coffee’s acidity and heat cause the milk to separate.
+When it comes to using plant-based milk in coffee, a common complaint is that the coffee’s acidity and heat cause the liquid to separate.
 While oat milk is no exception, its popularity has led to the release of specialty, barista blend varieties.
 For coffee shop-quality enjoyment, phosphate is added to this version of oat milk, and it helps to buffer the coffee’s acidity and prevent separation.

 Buy or Pass?

 All in all, oats have a lot to offer nutritionally, and oat milk appears to lend a better quality in taste and texture.
 Furthermore, compared to other non-dairy beverages, its unique properties suggest it to be more versatile in how it can be successfully incorporated into one’s cooking and diet.
-For these reasons, oat milk’s rise to fame seems fair and trying it out yourself is highly recommended.
+For these reasons, oat milk’s rise to fame seems fair, and trying it out yourself is highly recommended.